MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 Ares looking for a job also will be working during semester.

 meet in the middle of January and end of January

+Meeting notes 1/21/21

+Ares should try and look into why 15-17 fail but djbouti succ,

+also is the ring we make in PointSet.toShells is a tsp path if not why

+Need to fix infinite loop in collapse reduce why? why?

+- need to add is point dummy to PointND